Assessments

 Yes.
 Our assessment reports are recognised by schools and allied health or educational professionals, and may assist in guiding appropriate support and next steps.

 Yes.
-You will receive a thorough, personalised written report containing recommendations designed to support learning progress and overall well-being.
+You will receive a clear, personalised report with recommendations designed to help improve learning and well-being.

 Yes.
-We offer assessments that look at learning strengths, giftedness, and potential learning disorders, with the aim of building a clearer picture of each learner’s unique needs.
+Our assessments are designed to explore learning strengths, giftedness, and potential learning disorders, helping to build a clearer understanding of each learner’s individual needs.

 If exploring your or your child’s learning needs feels helpful, you can connect with PsychWell to arrange a consultation today.